w3f/General-Grants-Program/grants/speculative/web3_analytics.md

 ## Project Description

 Web3 Analytics is a decentralized Google Analytics alternative aiming to give users the full control of their data.
 It provides web performance measurement, customized statistics, and data visualization dashboard.
-With the power of TEE, users' personal data are kept secretly and can only be used in an approved way.
+With the power of TEE, users' personal data are kept secretly and can only be used in ways approved by users.
 As a result, users literally get the 100% control of their data.

 ### The Problem

-We are going to build a decentralized off-chain data management and statistics tool to solve the following problems:
+We are going to build a decentralized off-chain event tracking and analytics tool to solve the privacy problem:

-* Web3 developers have no choice but to trust big internet companies and use online statistics tools like Google Analytics.
+* Web3 developers have no choice but to trust centralized tools like Google Analytics.
 (More than 70% of the websites are using Google Analytics)
-* However in such centralized solutions, the big companies control all the users data.
+* The big internet companies control all the users data.
 Users have no way to download or delete their data, neither decide how the data is used by others.
 * Finally, users and developers cannot profit from the additional value created by their data.

-### How to Protect Personal Data?
+### How to Protect Personal Data

 ![](https://i.imgur.com/j6E7mnI.png)

-* In Web3 Analytics SDK, the user data is end-to-end encrypted.
+* In Web3 Analytics, the user data is end-to-end encrypted between the user browser and the backend (a confidential contract).
 The encrypted data is stored in a decentralized storage network.
 * Only the user and the confidential smart contract has the access of the encryption key.
-Therefore users can manage the data, the access permission of the data, and can also delete the data on their own.
-The confidential contract only analyze the data in ways authorized by the user in a TEE enclave.
+Therefore users can manage the data and the access of the data.
-* Authorized confidential contract can analyze the encrypted user data and output the analysis results.
-The results are displayed on W3A data visualization dashboard.
+* Only authorized confidential contracts can analyze the encrypted user data and output the analysis results.
+The raw data never gets out of the TEE while the analysis results can be displayed on a dashboard.
 * All the analysis requests are logged on the blockchain.
-When the analysis is a part of the data trading, the value of the deal is recorded transparently on the blockchain, and the profit of the deal can be distributed to the data owners in a transparent way.
-Details are discussed in the next section.
+When the analysis is a part of the data trading, the value of the deal is recorded, and the profit of the deal can be distributed to the data owners in a transparent way.

 ### Features